-The CPF Education Scheme allows CPF members to use monies in their CPF Ordinary Account (OA) to pay for the tertiary tuition fees for themselves, their children or their spouse.
-Using it to help their sibling or other relatives is possible with justification on a case by case basis.
+The CPF Education Loan Scheme allows CPF members to use monies in their CPF Ordinary Account (OA) to pay for the tertiary tuition fees for themselves, their children or their spouse.
+Using it to help their sibling or other relatives is possible with justification on a case-by-case basis.

-In order to ensure the primary mission of retirement adequacy is not compromised, certain rules (like the repayment of accrued interest) have been put in place, which some Singaporeans have shown not to really understand.
+In order to ensure the primary mission of retirement adequacy is not compromised, especially with retirement sums expected to increase over the years, certain rules (like the repayment of accrued interest) have been put in place, which some Singaporeans have shown not to really understand.

 Here’s what you need to know if you want to use your own (or your family members’ CPF) to pay for your tertiary studies in Singapore.